arangodb/arangodb/API-Changes-3.0.md

 15. the HTTP for "/_api/gharial" now returns 202 (Accepted) instead of 200 (OK) or 201 (Created).

+16. the HTTP API for creating documents (/_api/document) no longer supports the createCollection parameter.

 ### New capabilities:

  1. Babies for document queries.